dombg1337/stageScan/README.md

 # autoScan
-The script stages scans with masscan and nmap for efficiency, optionally perform --vuln scripts
+The script stages scans with masscan and nmap providing greater efficiency (than -p- scans with nmap) while still scanning all ports on the target.
+(Optionally perform --vuln scripts)